 When you bought your home, you believed you could afford the payments, and you were filled with excitement at the prospect of owning your dream house.
 But 5 or 10 years later, your mortgage bill is looking more like an impossible string of numbers, and you can’t remember how you ever managed to pay on time.
 Worse yet, you owe more than the house is currently worth, so selling won’t even help your problems.
 There is actually a solution to this issue that millions of American families have used to get themselves out of an unaffordable house without a foreclosure.
-It’s called a short sale, and here is what you need to know.
+It’s called a short sales, and here is what you need to know.

 What is a Short Sale?